tez-capital/docs.tez.capital_content/en/getting-started/public-baking.md

 * https://tzstats.com (Trilitech)
   * The best place to contact them is: tzstats@trili.tech
 * https://tzkt.io / https://baking-bad.org (Baking Bad)
-  * The best place to contact them is: https://t.me/baking_bad_chat
+  * The best places to contact them are: https://t.me/baking_bad_chat and https://discord.gg/aG8XKuwsQd

-Most wallets and services on Tezos pull their baker information from one of these sources.
+Most wallets and services on Tezos pull their baker information from one of these sources, mostly from TzKT.
+If you are not listed on TzKT, you will not be listed on most wallets and services on Tezos.

 ---